MaZderMind/dynamic-gstreamer-pipelines-cookbook/03-add-and-remove-source.md

 to the Mixer.
 Another 2 seconds later it is stopped, unlinked and removed again.
 The process repeats as long as the experiment runs.

-You should read [01-add-source.md](01-add-source.md) before this, because important Lines that have been explained there are not repeated here.
+You should read [01-add-source.md](01-add-source.md) before this, because important Aspects that have been explained there are not repeated here.

 The most important new Lines have been marked as such: